WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_commandhandlers_consolecommandattribute.rst

     **Description**

-        The Name of this attribute.
-The Development :ref:`Console<namespacewellfired_command_unity_runtime_console>` will use this as the actual command the user must type of select.
+        The Name of this attribute. .:ref:`Command<namespacewellfired_command>` will use this as the actual command the user must type of select.

 .. _classwellfired_command_unity_runtime_commandhandlers_consolecommandattribute_1a03fa89b46071ebce58c6fa7a2b3a2729: